The Falloff object is a special object that allows the user to set a specific falloff to a joint as a separate object.

-This has two advantages: First, it allows an area of influence to be defined that can deform the object based on the position of an object other than the joint itself (useful if you need to add some extra deformation only when a chain of joints reaches a certain state, for example); second, it allows you to bypass weight painting altogether by using the Falloff function of the Weight Effector as your area of influence.
+This has two advantages: First, it allows an area of influence to be defined that can deform the object based on the position of an object other than the joint itself (useful if you need to add some extra deformation only when a chain of joints reaches a certain state, for example); second, it allows you to bypass weight painting altogether by using the Falloff function of the Falloff object as your area of influence.

-Weight Effectors can also be baked easily by opening the Weight Manager (hold
+Falloff objects can also be baked easily by opening the Weight Manager (hold